Skip to content

 Dollar-cost averaging

-Dollar-cost averaging (DCA) is a simple strategy that involves investing smaller amounts of money on a regular basis, regardless of market conditions (Figure 1).
+Dollar-cost averaging (DCA) is a straightforward strategy that involves investing smaller amounts of money on a regular basis, regardless of market conditions (Figure 1).
 It has been used in the stock market for decades.
-DCA can be a great way to avoid making emotional trades, based on swings in the market.
-It is also a particularly powerful strategy in volatile markets like crypto.

 Figure 1 – Dollar-cost averaging in action